Financials as of March 4, 2021

 These are expenditures reported as of December 17, 2020.
 School Committees are regularly meeting to consider distributions and prioritizing students and families with the greatest needs.
 Additional needs such as childcare with partner organizations and other families needs have also been met by CARES Act funding, individual school PTO, donor and other CCS district funds.

-Burnley Moran: Headphones to support virtual learning, notebooks, take-home activities for all grade levels, direct family assistance (rent, grocery gift cards), and 450 yoga mats for possible return to in-person
+Burnley Moran: Headphones to support virtual learning, notebooks, take-home activities for all grade levels, direct family assistance (rent, grocery gift cards), and 450 yoga mats and 150 water bottles for in-person return

-Clark: Laptop desks, personal white boards, sensory bins, math manipulatives, books, headphones, art supplies, virtual learning tutor and center tuition, rent and utility direct assistance, shelf stable food and winter clothes
+Clark: Laptop desks, personal white boards, sensory bins, math manipulatives, books, headphones, art supplies, virtual learning tutor and center tuition, rent and utility direct assistance, shelf stable food and winter clothes, outdoor recreation items, PPE for staff and students

 Venable: Headphones, art supplies and instruments for home use, letter manipulatives, books, individual whiteboards, jump ropes and stress balls